csci450-comparch/assg03/README.md

 and gets those addresses loaded into a register.
 So for example we might use `lea` to calculate a base address, and then use `ldr` to fetch data at some offset from that base register.
-So `lea` is simply implemented by adding the 9 pc offset bits to the current `RPC` and saving this calculated address into the destination register.
-So you will again need to use the `PCOFF9` macro in this function, but you will not be using the `mem_read()` function here.
+So `lea` is simply implemented by adding the pc9 offset bits to the current `RPC` and saving this calculated address into the destination register (no memory read is performed by this address).

-Also, unlike the other load functions, the status flags are not effected by a value being calculated and put into a register by `lea`, so you will not be calling `update_flags()` for this function.
+Unlike the other load functions, the status flags are not effected by a value being calculated and put into a register by `lea`, so you will not be calling `update_flags()` for this function.

-Once you have completed the loading functions and are passing the tests for task 5, make a commit and push your work to your github classroom repository.
+Once you have completed the loading functions and are passing the tests for task 5, make a commit and push your work to your GitHub classroom repository.

-## Task 6: Store Data to Memory Operations
+## Task 7: Store Data to Memory Operations

 There are 3 operations that transfer a value from a register back to main memory.
 These are the basic store to offset from PC `st`, the